asadManzoor867/myfirstriositry-/README.md

 here is the asad manzoor
-this is my first repo in github
+this is my first paragraph